-- (a) Dean of the faculty (Chairperson) - (b) All Professors of the department (if there is no Professor in the Department, two senior most faculty), two Associate Professors and one Assistant Professor will be members of the board Ordinance Effective: 2021-22. - Note: Dean of the faculty (Chairperson), provided the Dean of the faculty is of the Professor rank, else the Director/Principal of the college shall be the chairperson.
+- (a) Dean of the faculty (Chairperson) - (b) All Professors of the department (if there is no Professor in the Department, two senior most faculty), two Associate Professors and one Assistant Professor will be members of the board Ordinance Effective: 2022-23. - (c) Two experts from another University nominated by the Vice-Chancellor Note: Dean of the faculty (Chairperson), provided the Dean of the faculty is of the Professor rank, else the Director/Principal of the college shall be the chairperson.
 The BOS will look into the matter related to the syllabus of all courses being run by the department and will also coordinate the need for improvement and modification of the syllabus and other needs to strengthen the department.
 The board will also send its recommendation on credit mapping in case of collaborations with foreign Universities or other certifying agencies.
 The Board of Faculty/Board of Studies shall be approved by the Vice Chancellor and have tenure of two years.
 The board shall meet as and when required, but at least once in an academic year.